-Flight Sergeant Lloyd Sidney Dyer served in the Royal New Zealand Air Force.
-Lloyd was the son of Henry Dyer and Mary Dyer (née Stewart) of Wellington, New Zealand.
-His siblings were William Henry Dyer and Betty May Dyer (Divehall).
-He was born on 12th May 1915.
+Flight Sergeant Lloyd Sidney Dyer (415185) served in the Royal New Zealand Air Force during World War Two.
+Born on 12th May 1915, he was the son of Henry Dyer and Mary Dyer (née Stewart) of Wellington, New Zealand.

 Only moments after take-off, the Hampden struck high ground around 3.25 miles to the west of the airfield.
 Dyer had already completed 359 flying hours.
 39 of those hours were onboard the Hampden TB I.